-We are just going to say this up front: culture shock is not a sign of mental weakness.
+Culture shock is not a sign of mental weakness.
 It is a real, normal stress that all people encounter.
 Treating it as anything but that is counterproductive and actually perpetuates the negative impact it can have on the individual, the unit, and the larger community.
 Culture shock tends to result from three sorts of situations: value conflicts, uncertainty, and failure of other cultures to live up to your expectations.
 In all three situations, culture shock occurs when people from a culture different from your own do things differently from how you would.
-Boredom and questions about whether your actions are producing results that match the intentions of you or your command can make these stressors more difficult to manage.
-Keep in mind that you can experience culture shock - or reverse culture shock - upon returning home as well as things may have changed or you may have grown accustomed to different values and routines.
+Boredom and questions about whether your actions are producing results that match your intentions or those of your command can make these stressors more difficult to manage.
+Keep in mind that you can experience culture shock-or reverse culture shock-on returning home, as well, as things may have changed or you may have grown accustomed to different values and routines.